Shreyan1590/CSA1414---Compiler-Design-for-Hardware-Synthesis/README.md

 # CSA1414 - Compiler Design for Hardware Synthesis
-This is for the submission of Lab Experiments Outputs
+This is for the submission of Lab Experiments Outputs for CSA1414 - Compiler Design for Hardware Synthesis.